This is our honest Spanish learning resources list — possibly the only list on the Internet with no gimmicks, sales pitches, or junk.

 People often ask us “What would you use to learn Spanish again today?” — So that’s the question we’re trying to answer.

-Especially right now, March 2020, during the Coronavirus pandemic — studying a language from home is one of the most fun things I can think of doing.
+Whether I’m travelling or not, studying a language from home is one of the most fun things I can think of doing.
 It’s definitely what I’m doing every day.

 And the reason that this is the best possible list on the internet is that this is only the best websites, books, apps, and tools to learn Spanish even if they don’t earn us a dime.